-- 3.1 The overall projected 2017/2018 General Fund Revenue outturn position for the City Council is an overspend of £1,732,000 based on the financial information available at 30 September 2017.
-This variance represents a projected overspend of 0.6% against the adjusted 2017/2018 Revenue Budget.
-A system of perpetual detailed monitoring will continue to take place up to 31 March 2018 with the objective of the Council achieving a final outturn which is below or in line with the adjusted 2017/2018 Revenue Budget. - 3.2 The Housing Revenue Account outturn position for 2017/2018 is currently projecting a breakeven position based on the financial information available for the period to 30 September 2017.
+- 3.1 The overall projected 2017/2018 General Fund Revenue outturn position for the City Council is a breakeven position based on the financial information available at 30 November 2017.
+A system of perpetual detailed monitoring will continue to take place up to 31 March 2018 with the objective of the Council achieving a final outturn which is below or in line with the adjusted 2017/2018 Revenue Budget. - 3.2 The Housing Revenue Account outturn position for 2017/2018 is currently projecting a breakeven position based on the financial information available for the period to 30 November 2017.
 A system of perpetual detailed monitoring will continue to take place up to 31 March 2018 with the objective of the HRA achieving a final outturn which is below or in line with the adjusted 2017/2018 HRA Revenue Budget.